sitangruan/mimicore3.1/readme.txt

 It has a lot of pain and fun to build this app.
 I will list them in the future...

 Wait for me!

+To run the app
+1. First you need to compile the front end source codes.
+To do that,
+  1) Install node.js in your computer.
+  2) Open a command window and go to the {yoursolutionpath}/mimicore3.1/Frontend directory.
+  3) For the first time running, type "npm install" to install all necessary modules.
+  3) Type "npm run fix" and press enter.
+  4) Type "npm run build" and press enter.
+2. Then you can run the app in Visual Studio 2019 in debug mode

+Please be aware, this is a SPA app, so the view files under Views folder are very simple, and it will be updated automatically when you build the front end source codes.
+You don't need to write any content into them.
+Indeed I will probably removed that from source codes, only keep the empty folders.
+And by that you will always have to remember to comiple the front end codes to able to run the app!